How to take a photo on Mac and share it with anyone

 Sometimes you snap an image that’s just not perfect – but you don’t want to pose for another shot.
 When you need to do some pro-level editing quickly, turn to Luminar or TouchRetouch.
 Both apps offer incredibly powerful photo editing in user-friendly formats.
 You can blur backgrounds, enhance important details, improve color and contrast, and make any image pop with these two editing apps.

-Luminar, TouchRetouch, Capto, CleanShot X, and Detail are incredible apps that are all available with a free seven-day trial of Setapp.
+Luminar, TouchRetouch, Capto, and CleanShot X are incredible apps that are all available with a free seven-day trial of Setapp.
 Setapp is the world’s largest and most complete suite of productivity apps for Mac, with over 200 tools for solving your daily tasks.